 Numerical grades and letter grades are used to show the extent to which a student achieves the goals and objectives of each course.
-Please refer to individual Teacher Policy Handouts for specific information relative to each of the student's classes.
+Please refer to the class syllabus for specific information about each of the student's classes.

 GRADING SCALE